nextcloud/documentation/developer_manual/exapp_development/tech_details/api/events_listener.rst

 Params
 ******

-To unregister EventsListener, you just need to provide an `eventType` of the registered EventsListener:
+To unregister EventsListener, you just need to provide an `eventType` for the registered EventsListener:

 .. code-block:: json